Blog / Craft

 Markdoc provides a limited amount of customisation options, and you can only customise the design and layout of the generated website.
 In contrast, SSG provide a wide range of customisation options and can be extended with plugins and add-ons.

-Markdoc may have limited integration with other tools, while SSG can be integrated with a wide range of tools and services, such as content management systems, analytics tools, and more.
+Markdoc may have limited integration with other tools, while SSG can be integrated with a wide range of tools and services, such as a CMS, analytics tools, and more.

 If you should use Markdoc (within your static site generator), use your static site generator as-is or go with any of the SaaS tools available depends on multiple things.
-In general I advice against using multiple, seperate tools for your (marketing) content.
-Having all your content, of course, created and maintained by Spinal, in your static site generator makes it easy to search, reference and store on your main domain.
+In general I advice against using multiple, separate tools for your (marketing) content.
+Having all your content (created and maintained with Spinal) in your static site generator makes it easy to search, reference and store on your main domain (big plus!).

 Note: at Spinal, we’ve designed, built and maintain a beautiful docs theme for various static site generators.